-- 1. To qualify for other than personal service of a petition and summons under Code of Civil Procedure section 415.20 et seq., reasonable diligence aimed at providing the respondent with actual notice must be established (e.g., personal service must be attempted on at least three different days at three different times of day).
+1. To qualify for other than personal service of a petition and summons under Code of Civil Procedure section 415.20 et seq., reasonable diligence aimed at providing the respondent with actual notice must be established (e.g., personal service must be attempted on at least three different days at three different times of day).
 All attempts cannot be in the a.m. or all in the p.m.
 At least one of the three attempts must be before 8 a.m. or after 5:30 p.m., and at least one of the three attempts must be between the hours of 8 a.m. and 5:30 p.m. or on Saturday or Sunday at any time.
-If service is attempted at a business address, all three attempts may be made during the normal business hours of that business. - 2.
-If service by publication or some other method of service requiring leave of court cannot be completed within 60 days of the filing of the complaint, the last paragraph of the proposed order permitting such service must contain a blank space for the court to specify the date by which a proof of service must be filed.
-(Adopted 1/1/2024; Rev. 1/1/2025)
+If service is attempted at a business address, all three attempts may be made during the normal business hours of that business.

+2. If service by publication or some other method of service requiring leave of court cannot be completed within 60 days of the filing of the complaint, the last paragraph of the proposed order permitting such service must contain a blank space for the court to specify the date by which a proof of service must be filed.
+(Adopted 1/1/2024; Rev. 1/1/2025; Rev. 1/1/2026)
-Guardian Ad Litem (GAL)

-- A. As provided in Code of Civil Procedure section 372, a GAL shall be appointed for a minor, incompetent person, or a person for whom a conservator has been appointed. - B. Parties must include a reference to any case involving the minor child, the minor child's parents, or the minor child's legal guardian and specifically the proposed GAL's role in any other matters on the Application for Appointment of Guardian Ad Litem of Minor Civil and Family Law (JC Form #CIV-010/FL-935).
+Guardian Ad Litem (GAL) A. As provided in Code of Civil Procedure section 372, a GAL shall be appointed for a minor, incompetent person, or a person for whom a conservator has been appointed.

+B. Parties When a GAL is required for a minor child, parties must include a reference to any case involving the minor child, the minor child's parents, or the minor child's legal guardian and specifically the proposed GAL's role in any other matters on the Application for Appointment of Guardian Ad Litem of Minor - Civil and Family Law (JC Form #CIV-010/FL-935).
 Failure to provide this required information may result in later removal of the GAL at the court's discretion.
-Guardian Ad Litem applications must include the Attachment to JC Form #CIV-010/FL-935 (SDSC Form #ADM-430) stating whether: a) the minor is the subject of a juvenile dependency proceeding; b) the minor is the subject of a probate guardianship; and c) the proposed guardian is also asserting individual claims or defenses in the proceeding.
-Parties must also submit a proposed Order Appointing Guardian Ad Litem- Civil and Family (JC Form #CIV-011/FL-936). - C. If the application for appointment of GAL is set for hearing and a custody order is in effect, the proposed GAL shall bring a copy of the most recent custody order to the hearing, if available.
+Guardian Ad LitemGAL applications must include the Attachment to JC Form #CIV-010/FL-935 (SDSC Form #ADM-430) stating whether:

+a) the minor is the subject of a juvenile dependency proceeding;

+b) the minor is the subject of a probate guardianship; and

+c) the proposed guardian is also asserting individual claims or defenses in the proceeding.
+Parties must also submit a proposed Order Appointing Guardian Ad Litem- Civil and Family (JC Form #CIV-011/FL-936).

+C. If the application for appointment of GAL is set for hearing and a custody order is in effect, the proposed GAL shall bring a copy of the most recent custody order to the hearing, if available.
+(Adopted 1/1/2024; Rev. 1/1/2025; Rev. 1/1/2026)